Systems Admin

 auditpol /get /category:*

-The output should show each configured subcategory set to Success, Failure, or both — matching what you set in the GPO.
+The output should show every subcategory you configured set to Success, Failure, or both — matching what you set in the GPO.
+If a subcategory shows No Auditing, either Force Subcategory Settings was missed in Step 5 or the GPO hasn’t replicated to this DC yet.

 Command prompt showing auditpol output with Success and Failure audit settings highlighted

-Verifying active audit policy subcategories with auditpol — Success entries confirm the policy is applied
+Verify active subcategories with auditpol — Success / Failure entries confirm the policy is live on this DC